 It’s finally summer, and you need to stay cool, even when you’re using Excel.
-Here’s an energy efficient way to select several rows that contain similar data, and delete them all at the same time.
+Here’s an energy-efficient and fast way to find and delete Excel rows.
+You can select several rows that contain similar data, and delete them all at the same time.

 Find All the Data